Blogs

 Sundays are the best.

-You’re not allowed to make noise (i.e. no worries about a neighbour firing up their lawnmower – or worse, a leaf blower – the minute you sit down outside to eat breakfast) and most stores remain closed.
+On Sundays, you’re not allowed to make noise (i.e. no worries about a neighbour firing up their lawnmower – or worse, a leaf blower – the minute you sit down outside to eat breakfast) and most stores remain closed.
 You’ll see people enjoying nature alone or with family by going for walks and bike rides, and lounging in cafés.

 Often I’m asked if I feel ‘wohl’ (comfortable) living in Germany.
-For the most part I am and appreciate my journey here that has enriched my life.
+For the most part I am and appreciate my life journey here that has enriched my life.

 1. My family and friends.